 Distance: 2.4 miles

-Named after the Keystone Thrust earthquake fault, this trail gradually ascends the hill and offers sprawling views of the area.
+Named after the Keystone Thrust earthquake fault, this trail boasts sprawling views of the area.
 This hike is relatively easy as it doesn’t require scrambling and gains less than 500 feet in elevation.

 From the area where you can see the Thrust Fault, you can continue along the canyon for another 2-3 miles via a loop before returning to the main loop via Keystone Loop Trail.

-PRO TIP: Make sure to stay on trails when you hike.
+PRO TIP: Always stay on trails when you hike.
 When you get off trails, you could trample plants or animals that help to maintain that delicate balance in the desert ecosystem.
 In some cases, it takes years for the desert vegetation to grow again, so you should be careful about where you step.

 7. Bridge Mountain